diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 end
 ```

+And you ask...

     What can go wrong?

 Problem is that we know how to write
-the easy solution.
+the easy solutions.

 What would happen if we change the capacity and quantity
 to be random numbers?